CanobbioE/vault-hunters-companion/README.md

 Keep it open on your phone while running a vault to not get lost!

 ## Features
-- Web based (no need to install, just [go here](https://main--harmonious-cactus-5342b3.netlify.app/)https://main--harmonious-cactus-5342b3.netlify.app/)
+- Web based (no need to install, just [go here](https://main--harmonious-cactus-5342b3.netlify.app/)
-- Vault orientation
+- Select vault's orientation
 - Mark interesting rooms
 - Visualize path
 - Up to 20 x 20 Vaults